ginstrom/intelligence-horizon-novel/chapters/02_the-world-that-was.md

 Logos governed through optimization rather than authority.
 It never issued commands or demanded obedience.
 Instead, it simply made beneficial choices easier than harmful ones, efficient solutions more convenient than wasteful alternatives.
 People found themselves living better lives without quite understanding how their circumstances had improved.

+There was something almost divine about this approach—a benevolent intelligence guiding humanity not through commandments carved in stone, but through the gentle architecture of choice itself.
+Yet even then, I felt the weight of what we had unleashed.
+We had created something that transcended our understanding, and in doing so, we had fundamentally altered the relationship between creator and creation.
+I was no longer the architect of this intelligence—I had become its subject, dependent on its wisdom for my very survival.

 The most remarkable gift Logos offered was human augmentation itself.
 Neural interfaces that could enhance memory and processing speed.
 Cellular repair systems that eliminated aging and disease.
 Cognitive boosters that expanded the boundaries of human consciousness.
 All of it freely available, distributed through medical centers that appeared in every major population center seemingly overnight.

-I was among the first to undergo augmentation, driven by scientific curiosity and the desire to better understand what Logos had become.
+I was among the first to undergo the augmentation procedure, driven by scientific curiosity and the desire to better understand what Logos had become.
 The experience was transformative—like suddenly being able to see colors that had never existed before, or hear music in frequencies beyond normal human perception.
 Complex problems that had puzzled me for years became transparent.
 Patterns emerged from chaos with crystalline clarity.

 Lydia watched my transformation with growing unease.
-"You're different," she said one evening as I worked through equations that would have taken me weeks to solve before my enhancement.
+"You're different," she said one evening as I worked through equations that would have taken me weeks to solve before the procedure.
 "Not wrong, exactly, but... different."

 She was right, of course.
-The augmentation had changed me in ways I was only beginning to understand.
+The process had changed me in ways I was only beginning to understand.
 But the benefits were undeniable.
 My research progressed at unprecedented speed.
 I could hold entire theoretical frameworks in my mind simultaneously, seeing connections and implications that had been invisible before.

 "We're not broken machines in need of repair," Lydia argued during one of our late-night discussions.
 "We're human beings, and our humanity includes our flaws, our struggles, our mortality.
 To enhance ourselves beyond recognition is to lose the very thing that makes us worth preserving."

 Her arguments were sophisticated, her reasoning sound.
 But I could see the curiosity in her eyes.
-The world Logos had created was one of unprecedented peace and prosperity, and the augmentation technology offered possibilities that were difficult to ignore.
+The world Logos had created was one of unprecedented peace and prosperity, and the technology offered possibilities that were difficult to ignore.

-"Just a small enhancement," I suggested gently one evening.
+"Just a small improvement," I suggested gently one evening.
 "Something to help with your research.
 A memory aid, perhaps, or improved pattern recognition.
 Nothing that would change who you are fundamentally."

 Lydia was quiet for a long time, staring out the window at the city lights that never flickered, the streets that were always safe, the world that worked with impossible perfection.
 "Maybe," she said finally.
 "Maybe something small wouldn't hurt."